narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 ## Task 2: Naive obstacle avoidance using LDS-02

-To run naive obstacle avoidance using LDS-02, please follow the below instructions:
+To run naive obstacle avoidance on a single turtlebot using LDS-02, please follow the below instructions:

 1. Open the first terminal on **Remote PC**, and run the ROS master: